The Oracle Travels Light: principles of magic with cards

 “A mysterious, ancient, and at the same time “right now” recipe of riches bubble and brew in this new offering from Camelia Elias.
 The Oracle Travels Light is an earthy, evocative poetics of spellcrafting with cards in particular and magic in general.
 The magical path has been presented as an art-form, as well as a powerful action-form before, but rarely, in my experience, to such telling effect.
 Other books I have read about magic are written in prose and, while I am “in” them, feel prosaic even while being informative.
 This one also is written in prose, but while I was “in” it I felt as if I was wandering within a poem, not trying to follow some articulate but sterile explication or set of instructions.
 This one feels scholarly, yes, but, also muddy and sticky, like the shaman as she imparts the secret knowledge as she is rising from the swamp.
 The book itself is a potent spell well crafted.”

-– CHARLES WEBB, Author
+– CHARLES WEBB, Author and filmmaker

 “The Oracle Travels Light: Principles Of Magic With Cards by Camelia Elias is simply the best book I’ve read in ages on magic.
 Not a ’101’, not an ‘advanced text’, not a ‘complete system’, not a grimoire, how to, or a guide to doing it the right way…this books is the actual real deal.